There are service records listed on my report. What does this mean?

 Why are there no odometer readings on my report?

-We obtain odometer readings from many different verifiable sources such as service facilities, listing sites, estimates and auctions.
-If there aren't any odometer readings available from these sources, then this section is left blank on the report.
+We obtain odometer readings from many different verifiable sources such as service facilities, listing sites, estimate facilities and auctions.
+If there aren’t any odometer readings available from these sources, then this section is left blank on the report.

 If there are no odometer readings on the report, we recommend you ask the seller to provide you service history or work orders so that you can confirm the true mileage on the vehicle.